Pact of San Sebastián

-The Pact of San Sebastián was a meeting led by Niceto Alcalá Zamora and Miguel Maura, which took place in San Sebastián, Spain on 17 August 1930.
+The Pact of San Sebastián (Pacto de San Sebastián) was a meeting led by Niceto Alcalá-Zamora and Miguel Maura, which took place in San Sebastián, Spain, on 17 August 1930.
 Representatives from practically all republican political movements in Spain at the time attended the meeting.
-Presided over by Fernando Sasiaín (representative of the Unión Republicana), the attendees included:
+This meeting led to the failed military coup on 12 December 1930 in an attempt to overthrow the government run by Alfonso XIII.